Skip to content

 I’ve noticed many narcissists unfriend people as punishment.
 Only to re-friend them soon after.
 Narcissists don’t really want to lose friends.
 They need attention too much.

 They hope to condition you, like Pavlov’s dogs, to behave how they want.
 The “punishment” is unfriending.
-And the “reward” is allowing you back as friends.
+And the “reward” is re-friending.
 But you’re on probation.
 Any more nonsense and you’re unfriended again.

 The narcissist controls the relationship.
 THEY choose when you’re friends.
 And when you’re not.